 Metro's restoration work and long-term management strategy includes identifying and reducing fire risks where possible.
-An Incident Action Plan is developed for each site that includes information to assist Metro and cooperating agencies responding to a fire on Metro property.
-Incident Action Plans will be developed for both Burlington and McCarthy prior to implementing formal public access.
+An Incident Action Plan is developed for each site that includes information to assist Metro and cooperating agencies responding to a fire or emergency on Metro property.
 Metro follows the Oregon Department of Forestry Industrial Fire Precaution Levels and restrictions, and may close areas in very high fire conditions, may prevent certain activities, and will work with local fire prevention and suppression agencies.